heitorPB/dotfiles-supimpas/README.md

 - [ ] ps1/ps2
 - [ ] gnupg
 	- [ ] use it in git
-- [ ] sudo insults
+- [x] sudo insults
-	- [ ] missing something, maybe the package needs to be rebuilt
+	- [x] missing something, maybe the package needs to be rebuilt: an overlay fixed it
 - [x] NTP

 Laptop: